QuantumXenon/origins-plus-plus/README.md

 Origins++ is an extensive collection of over 100 unique origins to fully expand the origins experience.
 Each origin comes with advantages, disadvantages, and powers to alter your playstyle.

-## Building
-- This repository contains the shared resources for both the Fabric and Forge versions of Origins++.
-- To build the project, navigate to either the [Fabric Workspace](https://github.com/QuantumXenon/origins-plus-plus-fabric) or the [Forge Workspace](https://github.com/QuantumXenon/origins-plus-plus-forge), depending on your chosen mod loader.

 ## Mod Compatibility
 - Origins++ includes built-in compatibility for certain items from select mods.
 - Additionally, you can use [this](https://github.com/QuantumXenon/origins-plus-plus-modded-support) datapack template to extend compatibility to other mods to further customise your play-through.